modular-magician/terraform-provider-google-beta/website/docs/r/compute_firewall.html.markdown

   A list of instance tags indicating sets of instances located in the network that may make network connections as specified in allowed[].
-  If no targetTags are specified, the firewall rule applies to all instances on the specified network.
+  If no targetTags are specified, the firewall rule applies to all instances on the specified network. -- testing

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.